West Adams Heights, Los Angeles: History

+Many of the neighborhood's early residents were required to sign a restrictive covenant.
+Amongst requirements such as building a “first-class residence,” of at least two stories, costing no less than two-thousand dollars (at a time when a respectable home could be built for a quarter of that amount, including the land), and built no less than thirty-five feet from the property’s primary boundary,” residents were also prohibited from selling or leasing their property to people of color.
+By the mid 1930s, most of the restrictions had expired, making space for non-white residents to move into the neighborhood.

-Between 1938 and 1945, African-Americans moved to West Adams Heights and it became known as the Sugar Hill section of Los Angeles.
+Between 1938 and 1945, prominent African-Americans moved to West Adams Heights.
 Residents included Golden State Mutual Insurance Company president Norman O. Houston, actress Hattie McDaniel, civil rights activists John and Vada Sommerville, actress Louise Beavers, band leader Johnny Otis, performers Pearl Bailey and Ethel Waters.

+On December 6, 1945, some of the white West Adam Heights residents filed a lawsuit against 31 Black residents—including McDaniel.
+McDaniel held workshops to strategize for the case and gathered around 250 sympathizers to accompany her to court.
+Judge Thurmond Clarke left the courtroom to see the disputed neighborhood and threw out the case the following day.
+He said, "It is time that members of the Negro race are accorded, without reservations or evasions, the full rights guaranteed them under the 14th Amendment to the Federal Constitution.
+Judges have been avoiding the real issue too long."
+McDaniel’s case would go on to set a precedent that later impacted the 1948 Shelley v.
+Kramer Supreme Court Ruling which in summary states that “holding that state courts may not enforce racially restrictive covenants.”

+Time magazine, in its issue of December 17, 1945, reported:

 In 1963 the Santa Monica Freeway cut through West Adams Heights and divided the neighborhood.
 In 2006, West Adams Heights signage was installed in the section north of the freeway.
 In 2012, the city named the section south of the freeway "The Sugar Hill Historic District".

 Geography

 In April 2006, the city instructed the Department of Transportation to install four "West Adams Heights" signs.
 Three are along Washington Boulevard: the southeast corner of Washington Boulevard and Western Avenue, Washington Boulevard and LaSalle Street, and the northwest corner of Washington Boulevard and Normandie Avenue.
 The fourth is at the intersection of Oxford Avenue and Hobart Boulevard (exiting the 10 Freeway).